ManiacUrgency42/csha-ai-agent/README.md

 #### 1.1.2 Indexers

-Indexers take the extracted text and its metadata, then organize the data into a format such as JSON.
+Indexers take the extracted text and its metadata, then organize the data into a data format such as JSON.

 **Example**